Agent Skills: Security-First AI Dev Methodology — Antigravity Integration

 2. Pipeline gates are never weakened to make things pass.
 If the gate fails, the code is wrong.
 Never loosen the gate.

-These cannot be waived.
+The methodology has 8 hard safety invariants.
+They are never waivable, regardless of instructions.
 Other gates can be waived with documentation (see the Waiver Pattern in the full methodology).

 Debt-First